-- sent to a file with >, as in mycommand args > filename.txt - ullet piped (|) as input to operating-system commands, as in mycommand args | wc - sent to the paste buffer, ready for the next Copy operation, by ending with a bare >, as in mycommand args >..
-Redirecting to paste buffer requires software to be installed on the operating system, pywin32 on Windows or xclip on nix.
+- sent to a file with >, as in mycommand args > filename.txt - appended to a file with >>, as in mycommand args >> filename.txt - piped (|) as input to operating-system commands, as in mycommand args | wc - sent to the operating system paste buffer, by ending with a bare >, as in mycommand args >.
+You can even append output to the current contents of the paste buffer by ending your command with >>.